 Whether you are setting up a new call center or updating an older one, there are certain policies that you need to have in place.
 Most of these policies come from the need to keep your organization as secure as possible.
 Keep in mind, there are a few that you will need to have your attorney approve before you use them.

 Every single employee needs to sign a non-disclosure agreement.
-Your NDA needs to cover the confidentiality of three things: your technical systems (systems, techniques, inventions, patents), business information (customer lists, pricing data, financial data, marketing materials), and customer information (no customer data ever leaves the work space).
-Signing and understanding that they are legally bound to hold everything confidential is paramount.
+Your NDA needs to cover the confidentiality of three things: your technical systems (systems, techniques, inventions, patents), business information (customer lists, pricing data, financial data, marketing materials), and customer information (no customer data ever leaves the workspace).
+Signing and understanding that they are legally bound to hold everything confidential are paramount.
 The staff also needs to know how this will be enforced along with the repercussions if they are non-compliant.

 2. Social Media Engagement Policy